Summer Program FAQs

 How do I know which program is best for my child?

-Whether your child attends a week of summer camp or three weeks on an Adventure Quest, our staff will provide a safe environment for campers to feel great about themselves while deepening their independence, exploring Judaism in a beautiful, natural setting and developing a sense of belonging in our warm, inclusive community.
+Whether your child attends a week of summer camp or three weeks on an Adventure Quest, our staff will provide a safe, supportive environment for campers to feel great about themselves while deepening their independence, exploring Judaism in a beautiful, natural setting and developing a sense of belonging in our warm, inclusive community.

-Remember that it’s normal for campers (and their parents!) to feel nervous about being away from home, and this is a natural part of the overall camp experience.To discuss your child’s particular needs, please call our office to speak with a director.
+Remember that it’s normal for campers (and parents!) to feel nervous about being away from home, and this is a natural part of the overall camp experience.To discuss your child’s particular needs, please call our office to speak with a director.
 We’re happy to help!

 📚 Information sessions and orientations

 Click here for more information and to RSVP for upcoming information sessions and orientations.
+New Family Orientations will take place virtually in April and May.

 🏕️ Cabin life